Business Valuation

 Method Selection and Modelling

-Depending on the valuation reason, internationally recognized methods such as the discounted cash flow method (DCF) or market-based multiplier methods are used to determine a well-founded and objective value range.
+Depending on the valuation reason, internationally established methods such as the discounted cash flow method (DCF) or market-based multiplier methods are used to determine a well-founded and objective value range.

-The results are critically reviewed through sensitivity analyses and comparisons with current industry trends and prepared in a meaningful valuation report for clients.
+Results are critically reviewed through sensitivity analyses and benchmarked against current industry trends, before being compiled into a comprehensive valuation report for the client.

 FAQ

-Please feel free to contact us if you have any further questions.
+Please do not hesitate to contact us if you have any further questions.

 What is a Business Valuation?